Unique Partnership Supports Indigenous Students in Pursuing Careers as Leaders in Financial Management

 Recent focus on Indigenous issues and reconciliation initiatives in Canada has critically heightened the demand for skilled leadership and qualified individuals with financial and business expertise to work within First Nations, Inuit and Métis communities and organizations.
 This has created a multitude of opportunities for Indigenous students who may be passionate to contribute to strengthening financial management, leadership and sustainability within their communities and related organizations.
 However, in the face of this high demand for expertise, the number of Indigenous people choosing to pursue accounting and financial management careers has not kept pace.
 There is now a serious shortage of Indigenous students choosing to pursue these opportunities.

-- AFOA Canada (formerly Aboriginal Financial Officers Association of Canada), the national association that helps Indigenous people better manage and govern their communities and organizations through a focus on enhancing finance and management practices and skills, all under a premise that the key to successful self-determination, and a better future for the next generation lies in improving the management skills of those responsible for the stewardship of Aboriginal resources.
+- AFOA Canada; the national association that helps Indigenous people better manage and govern their communities and organizations through a focus on enhancing finance and management practices and skills, all under a premise that the key to successful self-determination, and a better future for the next generation lies in improving the management skills of those responsible for the stewardship of Indigenous resources, and;

 - The Chartered Professional Accountants of Canada (CPA Canada), the body that oversees and regulates the accounting profession in Canada.